What is Janumet?

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Sitagliptin works by regulating the levels of insulin your body produces after eating.

-Janumet is used to treat type 2 diabetes.
-This medication is not for treating type 1 diabetes.
+Janumet is not used to treat type 1 diabetes.

-You should not use Janumet f you have liver or kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Janumet if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).

-You should not use Janumet if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or sitagliptin (Januvia), or if you have:
+You should not use Janumet if you are allergic to metformin or sitagliptin (Januvia), or if you have severe kidney disease.

-To make sure Janumet is safe for you, tell your doctor if you have:
+To make sure Janumet is safe for you, tell your doctor if you have ever had:

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Janumet.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Janumet.
 Be sure your caregivers know ahead of time that you are using this medication.

 How should I take Janumet?

 Take Janumet exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
-Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.

 Take Janumet with meals.

-Janumet is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, and eye care.
-Follow your diet, medication, and exercise routines very closely.
+Janumet is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.